Bealby/magnet-fishing/README.md

 ---

-For deployment of Website please follow the below guidelines.
+For deployment of Website please follow the below steps:

 **Step-1 - Heroku**